 Teaching is one of my passions, and I think quite a bit about syllabus construction, how to encourage active engagement, and above all, new techniques for improving student writing and research.
 In every one of my seminars, I spend a great deal of time teaching undergraduates the fundamentals of writing a compelling research paper.
 We typically end the semester with a two-day mini-conference, complete with student panels and Q&A sessions.
 Over the course of the seminar, students learn how to design research questions, how to compile bibliographies, how to develop rigorous research practices, and how to construct compelling arguments.
 Above all, my goal as an instructor is to transform sociological research from a task presumed to be tedious to one that is useful, thought-provoking, and engaged with the world.

-For the 2016-17 academic year, I am the Herbert Blumer Fellow for Teaching Excellence, Berkeley Sociology's most prestigious teaching award.
-As such, I am co-teaching the department's pedagogy class for new teaching assistants with Professor Cihan Tuğal.
-I also won the university's Outstanding GSI Award for 2017.
+For the 2016-17 academic year, I was the Herbert Blumer Fellow for Teaching Excellence, Berkeley Sociology's most prestigious teaching award.
+As such, I co-taught the department's pedagogy class for new teaching assistants with Professor Cihan Tuğal.
+I also won the university's Outstanding Graduate Student Instructor Award for 2017.

 I have served as the instructor of record for an original undergraduate seminar called "Space and Power: A Global Sociology of Urban Planning."
 This course challenges the prevailing tendency of urban sociologists to take the urban environment as a given, instead focusing on how humans have intervened in physical space in the 19th and 20th centuries, and how this has in turn transformed social relations.
 As a global sociology of urban planning, this course focuses especially closely on Asian, African, and Latin American cities, comparing their developmental trajectories to cities in the US and Europe.
 The syllabus is available here.